Discours sur les passions de l'amour: The inspiration for the Discourse

 For his part, Ernest Havet does not affirm that Charlotte Gouffier could have inspired Discourse: "It is clear that a woman from the great world touched Pascal's heart (...).
 As for guessing who this woman was, that seems impossible, and something I will not try. "Émile Boutroux thinks it unlikely that Pascal would have turned to a woman almost ten years his junior.
 Furthermore, Victor Giraud and Augustin Gazier in no way support that Pascal could have been in love with Charlotte de Roannez, and Émile Faguet is particularly harsh towards Faugère who, according to him, demonstrates "the most buffoonish naivety [that he has] never met".
-Likewise, Léon Brunschvicg states that "it is certainly childish to imagine that Pascal could have been in love with M lle de Roannez only because we do not have another name, and given the character of the letters that Pascal sent to her wrote to convert her, the conjecture becomes inappropriate as much as it is gratuitous" - the letters to Charlotte de Roannez seem to be the subject of different interpretations depending on the bias of the critics, since Faugère sees on the contrary in them "a tender solicitude that charity alone would not explain".
-(Note: Certain formulations in the letters are seen as ambiguous, meaning that they do not refer solely to faith, such as "Il est bien assuré qu'on ne se détache jamais sans douleur", quoted by Jean-Piere Gaxie in the preface to his edition of the Discourse.)
+Likewise, Léon Brunschvicg states that "it is certainly childish to imagine that Pascal could have been in love with Mlle de Roannez only because we do not have another name, and given the character of the letters that Pascal sent to her wrote to convert her, the conjecture becomes inappropriate as much as it is gratuitous" – the letters to Charlotte de Roannez seem to be the subject of different interpretations depending on the bias of the critics, since Faugère sees on the contrary in them "a tender solicitude that charity alone would not explain".
+(Note: Certain formulations in the letters are seen as ambiguous, meaning that they do not refer solely to faith, such as "Il est bien assuré qu'on ne se détache jamais sans douleur, quoted by Jean-Piere Gaxie in the preface to his edition of the Discourse.)
 Gabriel Langlois goes even further and assumes that not only was Charlotte de Roannez the mistress of Blaise Pascal, but that, under the assumed name of Anne Charmat, she also had a child with him recognized by Pascal in 1653 He would have actually confused Blaise Pascal, the scholar, with one of his homonymous uncles.
 The existence of this child is invalidated by Blaise Pascal's refusal in 1653 of a donation from Port-Royal, precisely because he had no children.